devinlizardi/astro-rankings/README.md

 `/getRanking` sends the rankings JSON object

+`/indun?CharName={CharName}` gets indun info for the day for all characters on that account

 ## data-shape(s)

 open data shapes below, try to keep these updated as we expand the API